 Hydrographs can be used to illustrate discharge.
-These can be used to show annual discharge patters of flow in relation to climate.
-Over the short term a flood or storm hydrograph (figure 1.) can be used to show short term variations.
+These can be used to show annual discharge patterns of flow in relation to climate.
+Over the short term, a flood or storm hydrograph (figure 1.) can be used to show short term variations.
 They cover a relatively short time period, usually hours or days rather than weeks or months.
 Storm hydrographs allow us to investigate the relationship between a rainfall event and discharge.

 Figure 1.
 A storm hydrograph

 The starting and finishing level show the base flow of a river.
 The base flow is the water that reaches the channel through slow throughflow and permeable rock below the water table.
-As storm water enters the drainage basin the discharge rates increase.
+As stormwater enters the drainage basin the discharge rates increase.
 This is shown in the rising limb.
 The highest flow in the channel is known as the peak discharge.
-The fall in discharge back to base level is shown in the receding limb.
+The fall in discharge back to base level is shown in the receeding limb.
 The lag time is the delay between the maximum rainfall amount and the peak discharge.